Save water, save energy, save money

 Only run the dishwasher when it's full

 The average dishwasher uses 10 litres of water each time so only run it when it's full.
+Reduce your dishwasher use by one run a week and save £17 a year.

 Turn off the tap when brushing your teeth